TransparentHealth/healthcare-trustmark/README.md

-# Healthcare Trustmark - Not maintained.
-Use https://github.com/TransparentHealth/800-63-3-trustmark instead
+# Healthcare Trustmark - Use https://github.com/TransparentHealth/800-63-3-trustmark instead

-*NOTICE: lease use https://github.com/TransparentHealth/800-63-3-trustmark instead of this document.
-NIST intends to cover "Low assurance identity proofing and enrolment" in revision 4 of Digital Identity Guidelines (SP 800-63-4), Version 4 should be released in the first half of 2022.
+*NOTICE: Use https://github.com/TransparentHealth/800-63-3-trustmark instead of this document.
+NIST intends to cover "low assurance identity proofing and enrolment" in revision 4 of Digital Identity Guidelines (SP 800-63-4).
+Version 4 should be released in the first half of 2022.
 Please see this GitHub issue for more information https://github.com/usnistgov/800-63-4/issues/1 *

 This document was created to standardize the way Identity Assurance Levels are communicated electronically.
 It is based on